bekicot/wwwTiimeworkshopEu/topics.md

 layout: page
 title: Topics
 position: 2
+permalink: /topics
 ---

-= Explore Identity Management Issues and Initiatives
+# Explore Identity Management Issues and Initiatives

 Internet identity, identity federation and personal data online are complex, continually evolving areas.
 The event is inspired by similar events such as the Internet Identity Workshop in California and Identity North in Canada.
 Participants will seek deeper understanding, and better solutions to challenges like: